What are BIC/ SWIFT codes, how do you find them, and how do they work?

 Always stick to the format of the BIC/ SWIFT code that the recipient has given you.
 For example, don’t type the country code before entering the bank code.
 And remember, there shouldn’t be any spaces between the characters in the code.

-How do I transfer money using a SWIFT code via money transfer apps (like Xe)?
+How do I transfer money using a SWIFT code via money transfer apps?

 Once you sign up on online money transfer apps like Xe, you need to link your bank account directly to the app.
 After that, you can send money straight to the recipient’s bank account through a wire transfer, no matter where in the world he or she may be.
 You’ll usually have to follow these steps for wiring money between banks via Xe: